wilsonvetdev/flix-o-mania-api/README.md

 * active_model_serializers - allows customization and rendering of data in JSON format as responses to requests

 # Set-Up
-Note - Front-End repo here -> https://github.com/wilsonvetdev/flix-o-mania/
+Note - Set up the backend first, then go to this link to set up the frontend -> https://github.com/wilsonvetdev/flix-o-mania/
 1. Clone this repo to your local machine -- git clone < git repository >
 2. cd into the flix-o-mania-api repo
 3. Run $ bundle install -> installs required dependencies